cinc-project/automate/components/docs-chef-io/content/automate/reusable/md/restore_troubleshooting.md

    * Object Storage

       * During deployment, the `backup_config` should be set to `object_storage`.
-      * To use `object_storage`, we use the following template during deployment
+      * To use `object_storage`, we use the following template during deployment.

       ```sh
          [object_storage.config]